Massachusetts has ended State COVID-19 related restrictions.

 Do I need to bring a car to Martha’s Vineyard?

 No, a car isn’t necessary on Martha’s Vineyard.
 The public transport is excellent with buses running frequently on a number of different routes around the island.
 There is also an abundance of taxis that can take and collect you from any location.
+Uber and Lyft drivers operate on the island.
 You can also rent a car once you are on Martha’s Vineyard.
 Alternatively mopeds and bicycles are available for rent and there are many bike routes around the island.

 Where is the best place to stay on Martha’s Vineyard?